branch331/rooster/README.md

 A daily dashboard SPA that can be configured to show weather, commute time, and Google Calendar information.

-Built with an ASP .NET Core (2.2.301) + MongoDB (4.0.10) Backend, and Angular 8 Frontend
+Built with an ASP .NET Core (2.2.301) + MongoDB (4.0.10) Backend, and Angular 8 Frontend.

 ### Models